 Overtiredness is a stage before exhaustion.
 When a baby is overtired, his body has reached and surpassed the point of being sleep ready.
 In fact, when a baby is overly tired, his body enters a stress mode, where the brain perceives the deprivation of sleep as an emergency and decides to take some action.
-For that reason, a system called “fight and flight” system (the sympathetic nervous system) takes over and tries to help the body deal with the “crisis” (the baby’s inability to fall asleep when his body needs to relax) by releasing stress-releasing hormones, namely cortisol and adrenaline.
+For that reason, a system called “fight and flight” system (the sympathetic nervous system) takes over and tries to help the body deal with the “crisis” (the baby’s inability to fall asleep when his body needs to relax) by releasing stress-releasing hormones, namely cortisol, and adrenaline.

 This is when you enter a vicious cycle.
-The baby becomes overwhelmed by physical fatigue, his body produces an increasing amount of stress hormones to fight the “crisis”, then the baby feels more agitated from being too tired to sleep, the body produces more stress-releasing hormones, and so on and so forth.
-When that happens, the baby is all alert and it is much more difficult for him to calm down and go to sleep.
+The baby becomes overwhelmed by physical fatigue; his body produces an increasing amount of stress hormones to fight the “crisis,” then the baby feels more agitated from being too tired to sleep, the body produces more stress-releasing hormones, and so on and so forth.
+When that happens, the baby is all alert, and it is much more difficult for him to calm down and go to sleep.

 Note: Unlike adults, who become lethargic when fatigued, babies and toddlers that become distressed owing to overtiredness become hyperactive.

-Why Babies Get Overtired?
+Why do Babies Get Overtired?

-Sleep deprivation is the most common cause for overtiredness.
+Sleep deprivation is the most common cause of overtiredness.
 Considering the fact that the little one receives many different stimuli every day, it only makes sense that he needs regular naps to process all these new and exciting things he learns during the daytime.
 This is also a key reason why many babies have rather short awake hours, which extend the older they get.